Distances between States and between Predicates: Introduction

-This paper looks at metrics on probability distributions, often called states.
-Various such metrics exist for measuring the (dis)similarity in behaviour between probabilistic computations, see~\textit{e.g.}~\cite{BreugelW01,DesharnaisGJP04,BaldanBKK18}.
-This paper does not develop new applications, but contributes to the theory behind distances: how they arise in a uniform way and how they can be related.
-The paper covers standard distance functions on \emph{classical} discrete probability distributions and also on \emph{quantum} distributions.
-For discrete probability we use the total variation distance, which is a special case of the Kantorovich distance, see \textit{e.g.}~\cite{GibbsSu02,BreugelHMW07,McIverMT15,MardarePP16}.
-For quantum probability we use the trace distance for states (quantum distributions) on Hilbert spaces, and the operator norm distance for states of von Neumann algebras.
+A salient feature of this paper is that it uniformly covers standard distance functions, not only on \emph{classical} discrete probability distributions, but also on \emph{quantum} distributions.
+For discrete probability we use the familiar and well-studied total variation distance, which is a special case of the Kantorovich distance, see \textit{e.g.}~\cite{GibbsSu02,BreugelHMW07,McIverMT15,MardarePP16}.
+This total variation distance is investigated both on sets and on metric spaces.
+For quantum probability we use the well-known trace distance for states (quantum distributions) on Hilbert spaces, and the more general operator norm distance for states of von Neumann algebras.
 One contribution of this paper is a uniform description of all these distances on states as `validity' distances.

 In each of these cases we shall describe a validity relation $\models$ between states $\omega$ and predicates $p$, so that the validity $\omega \models p$ is a number in the unit interval $[0,1]$.
 This validity relation $\models$ plays a central role in the definition of various distances.
 What we call the `validity' distance on states is given by the supremum (join) over predicates $p$ in: